mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 The Glisten system is centered on the star Gliss, orbited by a single gas giant and no rocky planets.
 The population of the system numbers in the billions, housed in large cities built on asteroids all throughout the inner asteroid belt.
 Each city has its own administrative apparatus, all of which ultimately form part of the efficient, but dull, Glisten Co-ordinating Authority, a civil service government that runs the system.
 Laws are moderate but, with so many settlements housing vast numbers of people and scattered across an entire system, a rather stodgy administration has emerged with red tape wrapped around almost any activity.

-The capital is Glisten City, a huge metropolis that grew out of the much smaller Gliss Ten settlement chosen as administrative centre for the system long ago.
-Glisten City is the site of the huge starport and serves as the main centre for trade and business, as well as the administrative capital.
+The capital is Glisten City, a huge metropolis that grew out of the much smaller Gliss Ten settlement chosen as administrative center for the system long ago.
+Glisten City is the site of the huge starport and serves as the main center for trade and business, as well as the administrative capital.
 Many other cities are specialized in their industrial or social activities, such as agriculture, light and heavy industry, and there is even an artists’ colony.
 There are a number of more general settlements but these are of much lesser economic importance than the great centres for trade and industry.

 With its large industrial complexes and extremely high Tech Level, Glisten is an important exporter of technological goods across the sector and beyond.
 Its